-Not all feedback has been positive and there have been a few negative comments received during exhibits.
-Mostly these are to do with issues relating to VR, for example it makes them feel dizzy or nauseous, or simply that they did not like it.
+Not all feedback has been positive, and there have been a few negative comments received during exhibits.
+Mostly these are to do with issues relating to VR; for example it makes them feel dizzy or nauseous, or simply they did not like it.
 Other comments have been around dissatisfaction with the graphics of the game or wanting more game-like objectives.
 On this latter point, "What am I supposed to do?" was a common form of question at the start of demonstrations.

 In conversation, it was often commonly asked of participants what they might like to see included in Flash Flood!.
 Common suggestions included better graphics, being able to explore a wider space, or wildlife such as sheep, wolves, bears, or dinosaurs.
 Others would like more game-like elements, for example something to shoot, such as zombies (see Curtin, 2017).
-With Vol.2, where there were usually more VR stations available to do multiple simultaneous demos, several have commented that they would like to have them linked and be able to explore the scene together with their friends.
+With Flash Flood!
+Vol.2, where there were usually more VR stations available to do multiple simultaneous demos, several have commented that they would like to have them linked and be able to explore the scene together with their friends.

 Flash Flood!
-Vol.2 was first used at the two day Hull SciFest 2018 as one activity within a wider 'Earth Arcade' space of several activities (see https://seriousgeo.games/eartharcade/).
+Vol.2 was first used at the two day Hull SciFest 2018 as one activity within a wider "Earth Arcade" space of several activities (see https://seriousgeo.games/ eartharcade/, last access: 27 February 2020).
 The event consisted of shows, workshops, and a Discovery Zone of 45 exhibits, of which the Earth Arcade was one.
-3,039 members of the public visited the Discovery Zone but there are no data on how many visited the Earth Arcade.
-An informal evaluation was conducted for the whole Earth Arcade using a post-it board, with four questions -
+A total of 3039 members of the public visited the Discovery Zone, but there are no data on how many visited the Earth Arcade.
+An informal evaluation was conducted for the whole Earth Arcade using a post-it board, with four questions:

-- What did you enjoy?
+- 1. What did you enjoy?

 - 2. What did you learn?

-- 459 3.
-What will you do?
+- 3. What will you do?

-460 4.
-What would you like to see?
+- 4. What would you like to see?

-In total, 69 responses were posted on the board, of which 42 related to Flash Flood! directly, featuring identifying terms like "virtual reality", or referred to the Earth Arcade space as a whole.
-35 were posted under the question 1 and all were positive.
+In total, 69 responses were posted on the board, of which 42 related to Flash Flood! directly, featuring identifying terms like "virtual reality" or referred to the Earth Arcade space as a whole.
+Of these 35 were posted under the first question, and all were positive.
 Nine of the responses identified particular features of Flash Flood! that they enjoyed.
-Only one negative comment was posted, under question 4, stating "I liked it mostly apart from the graphics".
+Only one negative comment was posted, under the fourth question, stating "I liked it mostly apart from the graphics".
 The results of this evaluation are potentially biased due to the positive framing of the questions.